gaming-hacker/youtube-dl/CONTRIBUTING.md

 ###  Is your question about youtube-dl?

-It may sound strange, but some bug reports we receive are completely unrelated to youtube-dl and relate to a different, or even the reporter's own, application.
+It may sound strange, but some bug reports we receive are completely unrelated to youtube-dl and relate to a different, or even the reporter's own application.
 Please make sure that you are actually using youtube-dl.
 If you are using a UI for youtube-dl, report the bug to the maintainer of the actual application providing the UI.
 On the other hand, if your UI for youtube-dl fails in some way you believe is related to youtube-dl, by all means, go ahead and report the bug.

 # DEVELOPER INSTRUCTIONS